Terms and Conditions

 Except as otherwise set out in these Terms and Conditions, you must indemnify us for any expense incurred or suffered by us which is not included in the holiday price you have paid to us including (without limitation) expenses relating to medical, dental or similar treatment, accommodation, transportation, repatriation or damage to property.
 You must also indemnify us for any costs, expenses or other sums we incur as a result of your failure to comply with any requirement of these Terms and Conditions including, by way of example, failure to provide information in accordance with clause 19 (Secure Flight Passenger Data and Advance Passenger Information).

-(1) The United States Department of the Treasury through the Office of Foreign Assets Control ("OFAC") has issued a series of comprehensive sanctions against various countries, and specifically, North Korea (Democratic People's Republic of Korea), Crimea, Cuba, Sudan, Syria and Iran.
+(1) The United States Department of the Treasury through the Office of Foreign Assets Control ("OFAC") has issued a series of comprehensive sanctions against various countries, and specifically, North Korea (Democratic People's Republic of Korea), Crimea, Cuba, Sudan, Syria, Iran, Russia and Belarus.
 These sanctions limit the ability of cruise lines to conduct business with these countries and their citizens, which includes allowing citizens of those countries to sail onboard our ships.
 Accordingly, it is Norwegian's policy that if you are a citizen or resident of any sanctioned country, we will be unable to accept and will be entitled to cancel your booking and refuse boarding, unless you can satisfy the following conditions by providing us with:

 a. proof of citizenship in a non-sanctioned country; OR proof of residency in a non-sanctioned country; AND